UMN-CMS/ldmx-scripts/batch/README.md

 You can see an example "production" script (although at a much smaller scale) in this directory: `production.py`.
 You would submit five jobs of this production script from this directory like so.
 ```
-ldmx-submit-jobs -c production.py -o hdfs:TEST --ldmx_version v2.3.0 --num_jobs 5
+ldmx-submit-jobs -c production.py -o EXAMPLE --ldmx_version v2.3.0 --num_jobs 5
 ```

-Notice that the `hdfs:` prefix can be used instead of the long `/hdfs/cms/user/$USER/ldmx/`.
+*Comments* :
+- The output directory defined using `-o` is relative to your hdfs directory `/hdfs/cms/user/$USER/ldmx/`.
+If you want the output in some other directory, you need to specify the full path.
+- The version of ldmx-sw you want to use can be defined using the name of the directory it is in when using `ldmx-make-stable`.
+Your options for a stable installation are in `/local/cms/user/$USER/ldmx/stable-installs/`.
+- By default, the run numbers will start at `0` and count up from there.
+You can change the first run number by using the `--start_job` option.
+This is helpful when (for example), you want to run small group of jobs to make sure everything is working, but you don't want to waste time re-running the same run numbers.

 #### 2. Analysis